sgrsn/AD717x-AD411x-Arduino/README.md

   - AD7177

-# Run examples
+# Run Examples

-Currently there is an example with teensy4.1 in the project.
+Currently, there's an example for the teensy4.1 in the project.

-Running the following will write a program to teensy4.1 to configure the AD7177 and read data.
+To write a program to the teensy4.1, configure the AD7177, and read data, execute the following command:

 ```
 pio run -e AD7177-example -t upload
 ```

-Implementation of examples for other boards is undecided.
+Implementation of examples for other boards is not currently planned.

-If you create a example, please send a Pull request.
+If you've created an example, kindly send a Pull Request.

 # Import

-To use this project as a library, add the following line to the platformio.ini file of your project.
+To use this project as a library, append the following line to the `platformio.ini` file in your project:

 ```
 lib_deps =